bluuuk/bluuuk.github.io/_posts/2025-08-14-uiuctf_ai-clippy.md

 CTF challenges concerned about untrusted MCP servers.

-# Ai-clippy

-Description: `You find a space station Terminal that seems abandoned.`
+> You find a space station Terminal that seems abandoned.

 # What's in the source code